-Note: The article below refers to the 2016 tax year.
-Assuming your IRA was opened by Dec.
-31, 2016 you have until the tax-filing deadline–April 18, 2017–to make a 2016 contribution.
-The income/contribution limits may increase for the 2017 tax year.
+Note: The article below refers to the 2017 tax year.
+Assuming your IRA account was opened by Dec.
+31, 2017 you have until the tax-filing deadline—April 17, 2018—to make a 2017 contribution.
+The income/contribution limits may increase for the 2018 tax year.

 - An IRA is a special savings account for retirement.
 In most cases, you get a tax break on money you put into an IRA.

 - There are multiple types of IRAs, but Traditional IRAs and Roth IRAs are the most common.

 - There are special rules for who is eligible for each type of IRA.

 An IRA is an Individual Retirement Account and the nice thing is that almost anyone can start an IRA.
 Once you start an IRA, you have a lot of investment options from stocks, bonds and mutual funds to more complicated investments.